 Pink eye, or conjunctivitis, is an inflammation of the thin membrane that covers the inner eyelids and white surface of the eye.
 It may sound (and look) scary, but pink eye in children is usually mild and often goes away on its own.

-“Pink eye is an extremely common condition in kids,” says LeAnn Kridelbaugh, M.D., President of Children’s Health℠ Pediatric Group.
+“Pink eye is an extremely common condition in kids,” says LeAnn Kridelbaugh, M.D., pediatrician with Children's Health℠.
 “While it’s not comfortable, it’s usually not a cause for concern and can easily be treated.”
 Dr. Kridelbaugh notes that if your newborn has pink eye, you should see a doctor.

 What causes pink eye?

 Viruses, bacteria and allergens or other irritants such as pet dander or smoke all cause pink eye in kids.
 In newborns, it may the result of eye drops used to prevent other conditions.

 How do you know if your child has pink eye?

 Symptoms of pink eye may differ depending on the cause, but they most often include:

 - Redness or swelling of the white part of the eye or inside the eyelids

 - White, yellow or green eye discharge, which may cause crusting on the eyelids or lashes

 See a doctor if your child has moderate to severe pain, blurred vision or increased light sensitivity.
 Also, contact your doctor your child has been treated for bacterial pink eye that’s not getting better with antibiotics.